App Switch

 3. The buyer is authenticated in the PayPal app using low-friction login methods such as biometrics, passkeys, or an existing PayPal app session.

-4. The buyer reviews the transaction or vaulting details and approves the action in the PayPal app.
+4. The buyer reviews the transaction or save-payment details and approves the action in the PayPal app.

 5. The buyer is redirected back to the merchant app.

-6. The merchant app completes the transaction or successfully vaults PayPal as a payment method.
+6. The merchant app completes the transaction or successfully saves PayPal as a payment method.

 One-time payments with Pay NowAnchorIcon